soef/ioBroker.alexa/README.md

 ## Troubleshooting

-### Problem with Cookie determination with SMS based 2 FA flow
+### Problem with Cookie determination with SMS based 2FA flow
-If you still use the SMS based 2FA flow then this might now work.
-Please update the 2fa method in the amazon settings to the current process.
+If you still use the SMS/E-Mail based 2FA flow then this might not work.
+Please update the 2FA/OTP method in the amazon settings to the current process!
+Not working could also mean that a Error 404/Page not found is shown.
+ALso then check and upgrade OTP settings!

+### The Alexa App opens when I try to login
+If you open the Proxy URL from a mobile device where also the Alexa App is installed on it might be that it do not work because Amazon might open the Alexa App.
+So please use a device or PC where the Alexa App is not installed!

+### I get a page shown with a QR code telling me to scan it
+If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL ith a different IP/Domainname then you entered in the "proxy own IP" settings or you adjusted the IP shown in the Adapter configuration.

+The "own IP" setting **needs to** match the IP/Domainname you use to call the proxy URL!

 ### Problems with Cookie determination via E-Mail/Password
 Sometimes Amazon has weired checks in place when they detect unexpected traffic on Login.